ryantbrown/reaktion.js/readme.md

 </div>
 ```

-And finally call the plugin:
+And last but not least call the plugin:

 ```html
 <script>